 Before looking into how the Cloud could benefit your non-profit, it’s good to take a step back and make sure you fully understand what it means and how it works.
 The Cloud is not your data floating around in the sky.
 The Cloud is where you access your data and documents via an Internet connection rather than from a hard drive or a server on-premises.
 We’ve been using the Cloud for years.
 Services like Hotmail and Spotify are all Cloud based because you are accessing them via the Internet rather than accessing them locally.
 The Cloud is essentially a collection of services you access via the Internet.
 Now that we have established a basic understanding of what the Cloud is it’s time to look at the benefits.

 One of the major benefits of using Cloud Services for non-profits is mobility.
 Being able to access all the software you may need via an Internet connection removes the barrier of always being in the office.
 If you have remote workers on your staff then they can access everything they need easily.
 For example, if you opted for Office 365, your emails and documents will sync across all your devices so you can work from wherever you are.
-You can also get extra collaboration tools that help remote workers massively such as Skype for Business for video chat and real-time co-authoring.
+You can also get extra collaboration tools that help remote workers massively such as Microsoft Teams for video chat and real-time co-authoring.

 2. Donated Licensing

 Non-profits benefit massively from donated licensing.
 Cloud Service Providers like Microsoft and Amazon provide a certain amount of licencing for free or at a discounted price.
 For example, if you have a registered charity number you can gain Exchange Online licenses completely free for your organisation for up to 300 users.
 If you want a more advanced Office 365 plan with the full Office suite then you are able get it at a fraction of the price per month compared to other businesses.
-You can find out more about getting your hands-on donated licensing in our dedicated blog post.
+You can find out more about getting your hands-on donated charity Microsoft licensing in our dedicated blog post.

 3. Operating Expenditure